Keyboard shortcuts

 --proof <path_to_proof>

-If you omit --app_vk and/or --proof, the command will search for those files at ./openvm/app.vk and ./openvm/app.proof respectively.
+Options --manifest-path, --target-dir are also available to verify.
+If you omit --app_vk the command will search for the verifying key at ${target_dir}/openvm/app.vk.

 EVM Level